Tips for Starting a Preschool Facility

 This article discusses topics relevant to a start-up in the field of early childhood, including starter costs and operating expenses, education requirements for preschool teachers and business owners, and program development that complies with license regulations.

-As a facility owner you have control over the day to day operation of the facility - setting open hours, hiring staff, and choosing play activities - but you are also responsible for these and many other facets of the business.
+As a facility owner, you have control over the day to day operation: setting open hours; hiring staff; choosing play activities.
+But you are also responsible for the many facets of the business, ensuring its smooth operation.

 Regulations for child care facilities may vary from region to region, within a state, province, or country.
 Different requirements may be mandated for licensed and unlicensed facilities, and for training and certification levels of teachers and directors.
 Some government regulations will be mandatory, while others are considered standard or advisable.